-An introduction to Somaliland
+An Introduction: Travel to Somaliland

 The name Somaliland conjures up images of violence associated with Somalia, but the reality could not be more different.
 The people are mostly friendly and the capital city Hargeisa is rather laid back, as far as cities go.

 What is Somaliland all About?

 The world recognizes Somalia as being made up of one country comprising the areas of Somalia, Puntland, and Somaliland.
 However back in the nineties Somaliland fought a war with Somalia and won.
 Somaliland declared itself an independent country and has had its own security forces, money, passports and so on, since.